Human Metapneumovirus (HMPV): Unravelling the Science, Treatment Advances, and Prevention Strategies 2025

 The study of respiratory viruses dates back to the late 19th and early 20th centuries.
 Early research focused on diseases like influenza and pneumonia, which were recognized as major contributors to global morbidity and mortality.
 During this time, researchers began identifying the causes of respiratory infections, and by the 1930s, viruses like the influenza virus and the common cold rhinoviruses were isolated.

 As virology advanced, scientists started to classify and differentiate between various viruses that affected the human respiratory system.
-However, it wasnβt until the late 20th century that more obscure viruses like Human Metapneumovirus (HMPV) came to light, largely due to the advent of improved diagnostic technologies like molecular biology and PCR (Polymerase Chain Reaction).
+However, it wasnβt until the late 20th century that more obscure viruses like human metapneumovirus (HMPV) came to light, largely due to the advent of improved diagnostic technologies like molecular biology and PCR (Polymerase Chain Reaction).

 2. The Discovery of Human Metapneumovirus